About crochet triangle scarf pattern

 Not to mention, it is a versatile yarn with beautiful gradient color transitions that are perfect for a shawl or a triangle scarf.
 Even if you make a mistake, you can undo your crochet piece without fear that your yarn will lose its texture and start splitting.

-Most importantly, they pair well with white.
+Most importantly, this blue yarn pairs well with white.
 If you are not a fan of blue, there are 17 more colors to choose from.
 Red Heart Super Saver Ombre Yarn comes in a generous skein that is bigger than regular Super Saver yarn.

 You’ll be making your crochet stitches into chain spaces which is also much easier for beginners than finding a particular stitch.
 Consequently, the pattern creates perfect airy modern lace that is a distinguishable characteristic of this crochet scarf.

-To crochet this scarf, you’ll start in the middle neck part and from there your triangle will grow.
+To crochet this scarf, you’ll start in the middle neck part from which your triangle will grow.
 You’ll do easy increases on all three corners of the scarf by crocheting several stitches into the same stitch.

 Watch a VIDEO TUTORIAL for this crochet triangle scarf: